-Household dust is a mix of skin cells, outdoor soil fragments, pet dander, cellulose fibers from clothing, paper, carpets and rugs, insect and rodent fecal pellets, pollen, soot from candles and traffic exhaust, pesticide dust, insect parts, food crumbs, mold spores & fragments, to name some.
+Household dust is a mix of skin cells, outdoor soil fragments, pet dander, cellulose fibers from clothing, paper, carpets and rugs, insect and rodent fecal pellets, pollen, soot from candles and traffic exhaust, pesticide dust, insect parts, food crumbs, mold spores and fragments…just to name some.

-A portion of the dust comes from indoor sources but a larger share is brought in from outside via the occupants shoes, hair and clothing.
-Yes, you can pick up cat dander and mold spores on your clothes and hair and bring them into your home!

-Worse yet, the entry of mold spores from outside builds a seed reservoir of sorts, so mold accumulates in dust, remaining dormant until the humidity and temperature are optimal then germination begins.
+A portion of the dust comes from indoor sources, but a larger share comes from outside through the occupant’s shoes, hair, and clothing.
+The entry of mold spores from outside builds a seed reservoir of sorts, so mold accumulates in dust and remains dormant until the humidity and temperature are optimal.
+Then germination begins.
 In other words, dust promotes mold growth and mold problems.
-After all, dust is mold food just like drywall paper.
-Besides water intrusion, dust overload can be a cause of too much mold in a home.
+After all, dust is mold food, just like drywall paper.
+Besides water intrusion, dust overload can be a cause of excessive mold in a home.

 1. Minimize sources

-- For people who work outdoors and/or in polluted environments i.e. farmers, carpet cleaners, people who work in basements often like plumbers, heating & cooling contractors, pest control contractors, removing work clothes immediately upon returning home is essential to prevent “shedding” mold fragments, mouse and cat allergens, pesticides, etc. from clothing and hair.
+- For people who work outdoors and/or in polluted environments (i.e. farmers, carpet cleaners, people who work in basements often like plumbers, heating & cooling contractors, pest control contractors) removing work clothes immediately upon returning home is essential to prevent “shedding” mold fragments, mouse and cat allergens, pesticides, etc. from clothing and hair.

 2. Capture surface dust